ZUGFeRD/mustangproject/doc/development_documentation.md

 library.

-The validator component embeds VeraPDF, a open-source PDF/A-validator, via maven dependency and uses ph-schematron to validate the XML part of the invoices.
+The validator component embeds VeraPDF, a open-source PDF/A-validator, via maven dependency and uses standard java checks against schema and ph-schematron for checks against the schematron to validate the XML part of the invoices.

 ![architecture of the validator](ZUV-Architektur.svg "Graph of the architecture of the validator component")